amazon-science/concurry/docs/user-guide/workers.md

 ## TaskWorker

-`TaskWorker` is a concrete worker implementation designed specifically for submitting arbitrary tasks without defining custom methods.
-It's useful when you just need to execute functions in different execution contexts without defining a custom worker class.
+`TaskWorker` is a concrete worker implementation that provides an `Executor`-like interface (`submit()` and `map()`) for executing arbitrary functions.
+It's useful when you just need to execute functions in different execution contexts without defining custom worker methods.

 ### Basic Usage